 The Admissions Team reviews applications upon receipt of all materials and responds within two to four weeks.

 Completing dual enrollment online or on campus may be a great option for students wanting to gain college experience and credits during their junior and senior years in high school.
 The King’s College offers both online and on-campus options for dual-enrollment.
-Students are able to take up to four classes (12 credits).
+Students are able to take up to eight classes (24 hours).
 For interest in:

 Any letters of recommendation that you submit should be written by individuals of no relation to you.
 If your primary educator is a parent, you may submit up to three letters of recommendation.